 Non-selective binding to the adrenergic receptors can cause different side effects that vary based on the specific agent as well as the dosage.
 The common non-selective agonists are norepinephrine, epinephrine, and isoproterenol (isoprenaline).
 Common side effects are tachycardia, hypertension, arrhythmias, palpitations, and anxiety.
 Norepinephrine is less likely to cause arrhythmias than some of the other pressor medications, probably because it is more alpha-1 receptor-selective as compared with the beta-1 receptor.

-- Alpha-1 receptor agonists are relatively contraindicated in those who have the following medical conditions: hypertension, bradycardia, prostatic hyperplasia, and anyone using medications, which may also increase blood pressure.
+Alpha-1 receptor agonists are relatively contraindicated in those with the following medical conditions: hypertension, bradycardia, prostatic hyperplasia, and anyone using medications that may also increase blood pressure.

 There is a broad variation in the therapeutic index of adrenergic drugs given a large number of medications.
 When prescribing beta-1 agonists, care should be taken to monitor hypertension as well as potential arrhythmias.